 The right part of Fig. 8 shows the kicking success rate, this time by year (averaged over all nations).
 Success was high in 2000 and 2007 and particularly low in 2005 and 2009.
 This pattern is different from that observed in Figs. 13 and 14 (a change in one direction until 2013 and then a move in the opposite direction).

 You would think that draws would not be a major problem in rugby (at least not a common one), but in fact draws are a mess.
-Historically, no team ever drew twice in a single tournament nor had 4 wins and 1 draw, so the best result with a draw was 7 points.
-Consequently no team with a draw that year ever won the tournament.
+Historically, no team ever drew twice in a single tournament.
+No team ever had 4 wins and 1 draw either, so the best result with a draw was 3 victories, 1 tie, one loss — consequently no team with a draw that year ever won the tournament.

 Figure 9: Average number of yellow cards per tournament, by nation.